Charlottesville's Gaslight Restaurant

 Alas, urban renewal had changed the character of the old seedy neighborhood.
 Gone was the Vinegar Hill black business district, re-scaled and beginning gentrification.
 The Gaslight no longer stood out.
 The contrast was impossible to re-capture.

-So Tuck secured a renovated, downsized former garage and auto parts store on the other side of the hotel that had been home to
+So Tuck secured a renovated, downsized former garage and auto parts store on the west side of the hotel that had been home to

 This third Gaslight had some of the trappings of the first.
 A black London taxi that sculptor David Breeden [RIP 9/12/2006] acquired from Mac Woodward was parked on the patio.
-That classic Austin, with the writer driving, once carried half-a-billion dollars of heiresses to the Foxfield races.
+Mac, a quiet Charlottesville legend, had brought it back along with a Bristol fire engine from his year in Europe.
+That classic Austin taxi, with this writer driving, once carried half-a-billion dollars of heiresses (that's two) to the Foxfield races.
 Inside the revamped Gaslight a vintage Victrola was part of the decor.
 It had been filched years before by tenants of an Ashby Kennen rental house near Albemarle Lake.

 Alas, the new Gaslight kept the feminine menu of the second Gaslight, and that doomed it for the college and beef crowds.
 It had its charms but they were too few.